Close

 Paragraph

-Investment in health has never been as important for education as it is today.
 At the beginning of 2020, national school feeding programmes around the world delivered school meals to 388 million children each day in 161 countries, feeding more children than at any time in human history.
-The COVID-19 pandemic brought a decade of global progress in school nutrition programmes to a halt and resulted in a major education crisis, excluding many children from their only reliable meal of the day.
+By April that year, the COVID-19 pandemic had brought a decade of global progress in school nutrition programmes to a halt and resulted in a major education crisis, excluding 370 million children from their school meal, which was for many their only reliable meal of the day.

-This situation has highlighted the need for school health and nutrition programmes that are more inclusive, efficient, and resilient to ensure the health and well-being of school children, while providing a safety net, creating human capital, supporting national growth and promoting economic development.
+The situation highlighted the need for school health and nutrition programmes that are more inclusive, efficient, and resilient to ensure the health and well-being of school children, while providing a safety net, creating human capital, supporting national growth, and promoting economic development.

-Graphic with coloured boxes showing the objectives of the School Meals Coalition
+Circular graphic showing the layers of governance within the School Meals Coalition

 Who we are Research Consortium for School Health and Nutrition 2 columns